WikiLeaks celebrates Chelsea Manning's commutation

 - "Thank you to everyone who campaigned for Chelsea Manning's clemency," WikiLeaks said

+The exchange offer struck a puzzling note because the US has not made an extradition request for Assange.

+WikiLeaks also tweeted Tuesday that "Assange is confident of winning any fair trial in the US."

-Washington (CNN)WikiLeaks celebrated Tuesday's news that President Barack Obama commuted the sentence of Chelsea Manning, hailing it as a "VICTORY" on Twitter.
+The group celebrated Tuesday's news that President Barack Obama commuted Manning's sentence, hailing it as a "VICTORY" on Twitter.

 WikiLeaks followed up later with a short statement from Assange: "Thank you to everyone who campaigned for Chelsea Manning's clemency.
 Your courage & determination made the impossible possible."

-The Justice Department has not charged WikiLeaks founder Julian Assange with a crime, but US law enforcement officials have publicly acknowledged he is the subject of a criminal investigation.
+The Justice Department has not charged Assange with a crime, but US law enforcement officials have publicly acknowledged he is the subject of a criminal investigation.

 "(Manning) should never have been prosecuted and sentenced to decades in prison.
 She should be released immediately," said Barry Pollack, an attorney representing Assange, following the commutation announcement.
 "For many months, I have asked the DOJ to clarify Mr. Assange's status.
 I hope it will soon."